 Fabrication, supply & installation of

-Irish Sea Contractors completed the fabrication, supply and installation of 550 x anode brackets.
+Irish Sea Contractors completed the fabrication, supply and installation of 550 x continuity cable brackets.
 The brackets were installed on turbines using a work class ROV.
 This was the first time this specific engineering task was completed without putting divers in the water on this client's offshore windfarms.
-Our team pefected the methodology in our subsea innovation facility using a mock tower with strong tides prevailing until the task was mastered.
+Our team perfected the methodology in our subsea innovation facility using a mock tower with strong tides prevailing until the task was mastered.
 Because of this, our team completed the project faster than expected.

 Servicing of drilling rig